junglok/tem-docs/docs/apps/relion.md

 ## Relion pre-defined strings

-The job templates file contains **some pre-defined strings (XXX...XXX)**.
+The job template file contains **some pre-defined strings (XXX...XXX)**.
-Each string is replaced with some values provided by users (or automatically by the program) in the relion tool when a relion job is submitted using the template.
+Each string is replaced with values provided by the user (or set automatically by the program) when a Relion job is submitted using the template.

 ``` bash